pactus-project/pactus.org/website/learn/consensus/parameters/index.md

   This is set to 181440 blocks, which is almost 21 days.
 - **Sortition Interval**: The maximum number of blocks that a sortition transaction can remain valid and be included in a block.
-  This is is set to 7 blocks.
+  This is set to 7 blocks.
 - **Fee Fraction**: The fraction of transaction value that must be paid in order for a transaction to be included in a block.
   This is set to 0.0001, meaning that 0.01% of transaction value are awarded to the block proposer.
 - **Minimum Fee**: The minimum transaction fee that must be paid.
-  This is set to 1,000, which is equivalent to to 0.000001 coin.
+  This is set to 1,000, which is equivalent to 0.000001 coin.
 - **Maximum Fee**: The maximum transaction fee that must be paid.
-  This is set to 100,000,000, which is equivalent to to 0.1 coin.
+  This is set to 100,000,000, which is equivalent to 0.1 coin.
 - **Maximum Stake**: The maximum amount of coins that can be staked by a validator.
   This is set to 12,381,000,000,000, which is 12,381 coins.